progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	=> GET objects/pack/pack-816a9b2334da9953e530f27bcac22082a9f5b835.idx
 	(4k of binary data)

-Now that you have the packfile index, you can see if your object is in it—because the index lists the SHAs of the objects contained in the packfile and the offsets to those objects.
+Now that you have the packfile index, you can see if your object is in it — because the index lists the SHAs of the objects contained in the packfile and the offsets to those objects.
 Your object is there, so go ahead and get the whole packfile:

 	=> GET objects/pack/pack-816a9b2334da9953e530f27bcac22082a9f5b835.pack
 	(13k of binary data)

 You have your tree object, so you continue walking your commits.
 They’re all also within the packfile you just downloaded, so you don’t have to do any more requests to your server.
-Git checks out a working copy of the master branch that was pointed to by the HEAD reference you downloaded at the beginning.
+Git checks out a working copy of the `master` branch that was pointed to by the HEAD reference you downloaded at the beginning.

 The entire output of this process looks like this: